-VMware updates the Horizon Cloud software components periodically to include new features and bug fixes.
+VMware updates the Horizon Cloud software components periodically to include new features, improvements for service supportability and resiliency, user-experience improvements, and bug fixes.
 VMware typically updates the in-cloud management environment on a weekly basis and updates the software components used in a deployed pod on a roughly quarterly basis.
+When VMware updates the software components used in a deployed pod, the manifest number for the pod's software goes to a higher number.
+If there are improvements considered important for pod serviceability and support operations, VMware will make a new manifest available even if the timing within a quarter of the previous manifest version.
 The normal update process takes place without incurring any system downtime.

 You can use the Capacity page to see at a glance which pods have updates available for them.
 Navigate to.
 A visual indicator appears next to those pods that have updates available for them.
 When your cursor hovers over the indicator, a pop-up displays additional details.